BaptisteGrs/scATAC/README.md

 #### Signac

-Signac was also run on the data to validate the clustering and see of we can find similar results.
+Signac was also run on the data to validate the clustering and see if we can find similar results.

 ### `Analysis`folder